-This Act provides for establishment of Compensatory Afforestation Fund Management and Planning Authority to ensure expeditious and transparent utilization of amounts realised in lieu of forest land diverted for non-forest purpose.
+This act provides for setting up Compensatory Afforestation Fund Management and Planning Authority (CAMPA) at both central and state level to ensure expeditious and transparent utilisation of amounts realized from various industries in lieu of forest land diverted for non-forest purposes.
+The utilisation of funds is expected to mitigate the impact of diversion of such forest land.